Coat of Arms Nigtevecht

 Background of the Powerful Signature Logo

-The following is just some interesting backgrounds about the Coat of Arms and family names, the history of the areas and some curious questionable histories.
-In the 90's I saw a Coat of Arms Nigtevecht with the keys pointing down, it was mentioneda as an ancient version, from before the version with the keys up.
-This information is no longer available on the web, If anyone still knows where to find this, then let me know!
+The following articles are just some interesting and peculiar backgrounds about the Coat of Arms and family names, the history of the areas and some curious histories.
+In the 90s I saw a Coat of Arms of Nigtevecht with the keys pointing down; it was mentioned as an "ancient version".
+This information was around 2000 on the web, but no longer available.
+If anyone still knows where to find it, please let me know!

 Nigtevecht shield in center